Symptoms of Gingivitis

 Can you get rid of gingivitis at home?

 You can take steps to get rid of gingivitis at home, but a dental hygienist can remove far more plaque with a professional cleaning that you can do at home.
-In addition, your dentist can monitor your gingivitis and if needed, can perform additional procedures such as scaling and root planning, a type of deep cleaning used to treat gum disease.
+In addition, your dentist can monitor your gingivitis and if needed, can perform additional procedures such as scaling and root planing, a type of deep cleaning used to treat gum disease.

 If you have bleeding or tender gums or any other symptoms of gingivitis, make an appointment today with Cedar Mountain Dental in Newington, CT.
 We provide everything from regular checkups and cleanings to emergency care and take pride in creating an exceptional, personalized treatment experience for each patient.